 Be sure to add the Notebook's email address

 Be sure to add the Notebook's email address firstname.lastname@example.org to your address book or "safe senders" list as soon as you subscribe to the Notebook so it will be delivered directly to your in box.
 If you cannot find your monthly issue of the Notebook, be sure to check your "junk mail" or spam box for your email account.
 If you continue to have difficulty receiving the Notebook, contact your Internet Service Provider about the issue directly

 New Membership — Apply and Pay Online

 For a new PGSA membership, click on the link to complete an online Membership Application and pay online: Online New Member Application

 What's New on the Website?

-The Fall 2013 issue of the Rodziny is now available for download from the Members Only area.
+The Winter 2014 issue of the Rodziny is now available for download from the Members Only area.
 PGSA members who elected to receive the printed version of the Rodziny should be receiving it in the mail soon.